crazzfeng/sendcloud-docs/docs/Email API/ip-access.md

 ---
 # IP Access

 IP access control is a key security feature that enhances account protection.
-Once enabled, only IP addresses or IP ranges that you explicitly whitelist can call Aurora SendCloud's email sending API or send emails via the SMTP service.
-All requests from non-whitelisted IP addresses are automatically blocked, effectively preventing unauthorized access and resource abuse caused by API key leaks.
+Once enabled, only IP addresses or IP ranges that you explicitly add to the allowlist can call Aurora SendCloud's email sending API or send emails via the SMTP service.
+All requests from non-allowed IP addresses are automatically blocked, effectively preventing unauthorized access and resource abuse caused by API key leaks.

-## Configuring IP Whitelisting
+## Configuring IP Allowlisting

 To enable this feature: